This page documents the NT-local stub pattern and the active stub surfaces built on it.

 it’s bigger, mutable, or tied to NT object naming, refuse the bypass

-section objects) will likely require (a) for their refcount tables.
+option (a) for their refcount tables.

 Stubs intercept the creation call.
 They do not (necessarily) intercept